thomshib/alexa-controlled-smart-home-lab/Exercise3/readme.md

 Take a note of the IP Address of the NodeMCU as printed on the screen
 - Now browse the above printed IP Address on your laptop to open the web page.
 The web page should display 4 buttons and 2 labels for temperature and humidity
+    > __Note__: Esure your laptop and NodeMCU board are connected to the same WIFI network.